ebi-gene-expression-group/container-galaxy-sc-tertiary/README.md

 # Building community images

 If for whatever reason you are more involved with Galaxy development (or ansible-galaxy-extras roles) itself and you need some of those changes to be used within a deployment of the type described here, then you will need to re-build the community images and use those within the settings configured in the helm config described above.
 For that, you need to execute the script `compose/build-orchestration-images.sh` with adequate arguments (see usage of that script) within https://github.com/bgruening/docker-galaxy-stable/ repo for community images.
 If you are happy to use Galaxy as it is from its release versions, you don't need to use this section at all and simply stay with directions up to the previous section.

+# Development: test data download

+Given that for some single cell tools it is difficult or time comsuming to reduce test file sizes, the GitHub Actions CI now contain the following optional mechanism to download test data on demand.

+In the specific tool folder, place a bash script named `get_test_data.sh`, which should contain all the logic to retrieve and rename any desired files (from any location) into the test-data directory of that tool.
+The script should be written considering that it will be run with the specific tool directory as the working directory.